 Many wedding couples ask us to suggest a timing schedule for their evening reception.
 Although every wedding is different it's reassuring to know that live wedding entertainment such as discos and live bands are probably the most flexible of all wedding services.
 You'll find that many bands offer either two sets of an hour or three sets of 45 minutes but even if you have the timings planned with military precision they can still be adapted 'on the fly' if needed.
-All EMA's wedding musicians appreciate that timings need to be flexible and that they need to fit around buffets, hog roasts, throwing of the bouquets, impromptu additional speeches and even firework displays.
+All Essence Music's wedding musicians appreciate they need to be flexible to fit around buffets, hog roasts, throwing of the bouquets, impromptu additional speeches and even firework displays.

 Many wedding venues insist the music stops at Midnight, so it’s a good idea to work the timings back from this point.

 The first dance is the first dance the couple do together as husband and wife, NOT the first dance of the evening as people will always be wanting to dance prior to this.
 A nice idea is to cut the cake (even moving the cake to the dancefloor) and then immediately go into the first dance as this encourages guests in from the garden on warmer evenings (without too many separate announcements).
 That way everyone is present, everyone cheers in support and it makes for great photos with all your friends and family in the background.
 Some couples prefer to take to the dance floor alone but others who are less confident like to hide amongst the crowd and may wish everyone else to join in at the earliest opportunity.
 By following the first dance with another slow song it allows the Bride and Groom to dance with parents or relatives.
 At this time everyone should be on the dance floor then you can up the tempo and party!
-Our own wedding discos (EMA Discos) exceed at keeping people on the dancefloor from then on!
-If you are having a live party band then the first dance is the perfect first song for them to start with.
-If you prefer to have the original version of a song for your first dance then the band would be in position and introduce this from CD then jump straight into their first live set.
+Essence DJ's exceed at keeping people on the dancefloor.
+If you're having a live band then the first dance is the perfect first song for them to start with.
+If you prefer to have the original version of a song for your first dance then the band would get themselves in position and introduce this from CD then jump straight into their first live set.

-A disco can play continuously from start to finish, whereas a band would commonly perform three sets of 45 minutes or two sets of an hour (with disco music in-between).
-8:30pm is a great time for a band to start as the buffet can be presented at 9:15.
+A disco can play continuously from start to finish, whereas a band would commonly perform three sets of 40-45 minutes or two sets of an hour (with disco music in-between).
+8:30pm is a great time for a band to start as allows them to get a live set in prior to the buffet being presented.
 By allowing 45 minutes for the buffet the band can resume at 10pm.
 With a shorter break at 10:45 they can resume at 11:15 and see you through to Midnight.
 It’s a nice idea to end the evening on a well-known song that everyone can sing along to.
 A big circle or arch gives the Bride and Groom a great sending off.

 Therefore as a rough guide which can easily be shunted backwards or forwards